Navigating the High Museum of Art

 The Process

-My two teammates and I (known as The Muse Collective) worked with the High Museum of Art to tackle this navigation problem.
-We approached this project in two phases: five months of research and four months of design.
+My teammates and I (known as The Muse Collective) approached this project in two phases: five months of research and four months of design.

 September